bahazlitni/Up-Xel/README.md

 # Up-Xel 🚀 — an arcade dodger built with Pygame

-Collect coins, dodge blocks, race to the finish line.
-Classic one‑button fun — now with speed‑pads that boost or slow you down!
+Collect coins, dodge blocks, and survive until you hit finish line.

 ## Folder layout